Jujarevinayaka/MockMate/README.md

     *   **Purpose:** Simulates a final HR screening round to evaluate cultural fit, motivation, compensation alignment, communication skills, and ethical awareness.
     *   **Input:** Job description, your resume, preferred location, and compensation expectations.

-The `meta_runner.md` file provides instructions on how to sequentially run these interview simulations.

 ## Contributing

 Contributions are welcome!
 Please refer to the project's guidelines for contributing.